lidofinance/docs/docs/guides/lido-tokens-integration-guide.md

 ### wstETH on L2s

-Currently, wstETH token is present on Arbitrum and Optimism with bridging implemented via the canonical bridges.
-Unlike on the Ethereum mainnet, wstETH on L2s is a plain ERC20 token and cannot be unwrapped to unlock stETH on the corresponding L2 network.
+Currently, wstETH token is present on Arbitrum, Optimism, and Polygon PoS with bridging implemented via the canonical bridges.
+Unlike on the Ethereum mainnet, wstETH on L2s is a plain ERC-20 token and cannot be unwrapped to unlock stETH on the corresponding L2 network.
 The token does not implement shares bookkeeping, which means it is not possible to calculate the wstETH/stETH rate and the rewards accrued on-chain.
 However, there're live Chainlink wstETH/stETH rate feeds for [Arbitrum](https://data.chain.link/arbitrum/mainnet/crypto-eth/wsteth-steth%20exchangerate) and [Optimism](https://data.chain.link/optimism/mainnet/crypto-eth/wsteth-steth%20exchangerate) that can and should be used for this purpose.

+## LDO

+### What is LDO

+LDO is a governance token of the Lido DAO used both for the off-chain Snapshot and the on-chain Aragon votings.
+LDO is widely available both in DeFi and CeFi ecosystems.

+The token has internal mechanics of the balance snapshots ([`balanceOfAt`](https://etherscan.io/address/0x5A98FcBEA516Cf06857215779Fd812CA3beF1B32#readContract#F5) and [`totalSupplyAt`](https://etherscan.io/address/0x5A98FcBEA516Cf06857215779Fd812CA3beF1B32#readContract#F10)) to allow voting power not being manipulated within the time of the ongoing vote.

+### Note on ERC-20 compliance

+Although the LDO is fully compliant with ERC-20, it is worth noting that the token doesn't revert a transaction on all of the failure paths inside both `transfer` and `transferFrom` methods returning the `false` status instead.

+It's essentially important to check the return status for external integrations as the ERC-20 token standard [requires](https://eips.ethereum.org/EIPS/eip-20#methods) to prevent various attack vectors (e.g. token deposits in vaults):

+> Callers MUST handle `false` from `returns (bool success)`.
+Callers MUST NOT assume that `false` is never returned!

 ## ERC20Permit